[Rev. 5/2/2022 8:09:19 AM--2021]

 [Part 2:192:1939; 1931 NCL § 506.01]

-1. The Governor shall select from the membership of the Council a Chair and Vice Chair, who shall hold office for 2 years.
+1. The Labor Commissioner shall select from the membership of the Council a Chair and Vice Chair, who shall hold office for 2 years.
 Notwithstanding the provisions of NRS 610.030, the Chair, or the Vice Chair in the absence of the Chair, is not entitled to a vote except to break a tie.

 2. The State Apprenticeship Director shall serve as the nonvoting Secretary of the Council.

 3. The Council may prescribe such bylaws as it deems necessary for its operation.

 4. The Council shall meet at least once in each calendar quarter at a time and place specified by the call of the Chair, the State Apprenticeship Director, the Labor Commissioner or a majority of the members of the Council.
 Special meetings of the Council may be held at the call of the Chair, the State Apprenticeship Director, the Labor Commissioner or a majority of the members of the Council at such additional times as they deem necessary.

 5. The Chair, or the Vice Chair in the absence of the Chair, and four voting members of the Council constitutes a quorum, and a quorum may exercise any power or authority conferred on the Council.